getbouncer/react-native-cardverify/README.md

     use_frameworks!
   ```

-  _Note that `Flipper` is not compatible with `use_frameworks!`, and will have to be disabled if in use:
+  _Note that `Flipper` is not compatible with `use_frameworks!`, and will have to be disabled if in use by deleting these lines_:
   ```ruby
     use_flipper!
     post_install do |installer|